iter8-tools/iter8/content/integrations/kiali.md

 kubectl --namespace kiali-operator get pods
 ```

-To install the Kiali operator, follow the steps in [Install Kiali]( https://kiali.io/documentation/latest/installation-guide/#_install_kiali_latest).
+To install the Kiali operator, follow the steps in [Install Kiali Latest]( https://kiali.io/documentation/latest/installation-guide/#_install_kiali_latest).
 You can verify that the Kiali CR is created by using the command:

 ```bash
 kubectl  --namespace kiali-operator get kialis.kiali.io kiali